frank26080115/Hydra-Dual-Brushed-Motor-ESC/doc/install-firmware.md

 # Connecting to the ESC

- 1. Keep the power off on the ESC
+ 1. Keep the ESC's power completely off

  2. Connect it to the USB linker through the main signal input cable (the servo cable).

  3. Connect the USB linker to the PC

- 4. Power on the ESC
+ 4. Power up the ESC

 This sequence activates the AM32 bootloader.
 If you connect it in a different sequence, the bootloader might not activate.